mmk2410/scorelib/README.md

 ## Contributing

-The program is licensed under MIT license.
+The program is licensed under GPL v3 license.
 If you want to contribute just follow these steps:

  1. Fork it
  2. Create your feature branch (`git chechout -b my-new-feature`)